eLearning

 Introduction

 So, my job was to keep the technology at the schools running.
 That also involved answering the odd question here and there about how to do something.
-I also ventured into making documents that helped teachers do things and also leaving documentation for the next person on the job (I wasn’t staying there forever!)
+I also ventured into making documents that helped teachers do things and leaving documentation for the next person on the job (I wasn’t staying there forever!)

 I worked in the IT department there until they separated the staff development roles from IT, but I still served IT and helped everyone in the company use all the technology from the IT department.